Research Highlights Inequitable Revenue Sharing

 Implications for Pacific Nations

-Shiva Gounden, Head of Pacific at Greenpeace Australia Pacific, criticized the proposed revenue sharing, stating that Pacific communities would make significant sacrifices for negligible financial returns.
-Gounden emphasized the cultural and environmental costs, asserting that the Pacific Ocean should not be commodified.
+Shiva Gounden, Head of Pacific at Greenpeace Australia Pacific, criticised the proposed revenue sharing, stating that Pacific communities would make significant sacrifices for negligible financial returns.
+Gounden emphasised the cultural and environmental costs, asserting that the Pacific Ocean should not be commodified.

 The study uses data from ISA’s Finance Committee proposals between 2022 and 2025, showing that after covering administrative and other costs, little revenue remains for distribution to affected nations.
 Dr. Mpoto Bombaka highlighted the structural limitations of the revenue-sharing mechanism, suggesting it primarily benefits the mining industry rather than global stakeholders.